10 days from £3,450pp

 Where marine discovery and island living meet

 This is a 10-day journey to the centre of Madagascar’s whale shark research.
-You’ll have the opportunity to learn from fresh, or develop further, free diving techniques which will allow you to make the most of this marine expedition.
+You’ll have the opportunity to learn from fresh, or develop further, freediving techniques which will allow you to make the most of this marine expedition.
+You will be with fully qualified and highly experienced guides throughout.

 Alongside expert marine biologists, you’ll search for marine mega fauna, including whale sharks, manta rays, dolphins and humpback whales.
 You’ll have the opportunity to swim with the largest fish in the ocean whilst contributing to critical tagging research.

-In between you’ll explore a vast array of corals in these uniquely nutrient rich waters which has made northern Madagascar one of the world’s best marine hotspots.
-Stay on beautiful remote islands and rarely visited archipelagos in an exclusive boutique-style hotel accessible only by boat with golden sands and coral reefs at your doorstep.
+In between you’ll explore a vast array of corals in these uniquely nutrient-rich waters which has made northern Madagascar one of the most diverse marine areas globally.
+Stay on beautiful remote islands and rarely visited archipelagos in an exclusive boutique-style hotel accessible only by boat, with golden sands and coral reefs at your doorstep.

-No experience of the open ocean or snorkelling/freediving is required.
+No experience of the open ocean or snorkelling/freediving is required, although you should be a confident swimmer.
 Feeling nervous of the open sea?
 We can direct you to pre-departure short courses so you’re feeling more confident on arrival.

 Itinerary